 We finally went out to start filming, this went well, we only had two different locations and they were close together and we had finished in a couple of hours, we seemed to work together perfectly fine.

-(the following is in the words of Tim, taken directly from the blog) that consisted mainly of footage, walking up to the roof top, the scenery around that particular roof.
+Next lesson we than started piecing the clips together to make our rough cut, I believe this went well, but cannot be sure because at the time, me and Lloyd were starting on the music for the piece, this had to be a slow and simple.
+After some consideration we had decided that we needed extra footage, so Tim spent that night getting some extra footage. (the following is in the words of Tim, taken directly from the blog) that consisted mainly of footage, walking up to the roof top, the scenery around that particular roof.
 I took an estimated five minute of footage there.
 As well as that we choose that should also go down to the fields, to where we shot the last few scenes in our rough cut where the girl falls to.
 I was too shoot some scenes where you could see the surrounding area, so that we could incorporate it into the final rough cut.
 I spent another five minutes taking footage of that surrounding area.
 On my way back from collecting this footage, I heard some very clear and loud early morning birds, so I put my camera to record outside my house, for about two minutes to gain some good clear wildlife sound, the actual imagery that I recorded, would not be of use to the group as it does not work with anything else that we had caught on tape.

 The sound of the piece was a simple, linear piece, this consisted of only a few instruments, mainly being Piano and Harp, this music was portrayed to make the scene creepier, and on this shot the music works well, the harps have just come in the tune with the piano, and this causes an eerie feel to the film,this point is also the "start of the change of worlds" and the music was supposed to emphasize this.